pcevans/CST-426-homework/Battle2/Test/README.txt

-This is a test of the Prototype design pattern.
+This is a test of the Game Loop design pattern.
-This test requires very little interaction.
+It is also a good example of why you need something like double buffering.
+Press WASD to move.
 Press ESCAPE to quit.